 When it was released in 2016, the Nikon D750 was a bit of a game-changer.
 Rather surprisingly, it outperformed many of Nikon’s other full-frame DSLRs when it came to low-light shooting.
 It was, and still is, an affordable way into the FX full-frame DSLR line-up and brings with it compatibility with a whole host of FX lenses.

 Much cheaper than the Nikon D810, which was the preferred model of pros at the time, the D750 offers great value for money.
 It has great high ISO image noise handling, which it produces minimally and uniformly across the frame making it ideal for weddings, real estate and astrophotography.

 While you can use DX crop-sensor lenses with this camera, users should instead opt for the optically superior FX glass on offer.
-After all, that’s why anyone would purchase the D750 because there are, now, better performing full-frame DSLRs from Nikon such as the D850.
+After all, that’s why anyone would purchase the D750 because there are, now, better performing full-frame DSLRs from Nikon such as the current D850.
 That, plus the smaller form factor and the fact it’s lighter than most other full-frame models, makes this a portable FX DSLR perfect for a range of photographer types.

 We’ll be walking you through our round-up of the best lenses for the Nikon D750, covering a range of options for all kinds of photographers.
 Whether you need a macro lens that also shoots portraits, an ultra-wide lens for astro, or a general purpose zoom, we’ve got you covered.
 However, if you’re itching for something that doesn’t appear on our list, check out our best nikon lenses guide.
 For something with a bit of extra reach, be sure to see our guide to the best 150-600mm lenses.
-Or if it’s a camera body you’re after, find your favorite in the best Nikon cameras list.

 Best lenses for the Nikon D750